gotgit/gotgit/en.rst

 Chapter 12: Change History
 ***********************************

-12.1      One Step Regret                         [178]
+12.1      Withdraw one step                       [178]
 =======================================================

-12.2      Multiple steps regret                   [181]
+12.2      Withdraw multiple steps                 [181]
 =======================================================

 12.3      Back to future                          [182]
 =======================================================

-"Back to future" is my favorite movie.This section I will show side effect when change history, and how to change history using 3 different ways.
+"Back to future" is my favorite movie.
+In this section I will show side effect of changing history, and how to change history using 3 different ways.

   .. figure:: images/en/fig-12-01-back-to-future.png
      :scale: 60

      Fig 12-1

-This section have 3 part, and each part has 2 scene.
+This section contains 3 parts, and each part has 2 scenes.

-* The current history:
+* The current commit tree:

   .. figure:: images/en/fig-12-02-git-rebase-orig.png
      :scale: 100

      Fig 12-2

-* Scene 1: change history (throw awy bad commit : D) like the following using one type of time machine.
+* Scene 1: change history (throw awy "bad" commit D) like the following commit tree using one type of time machine.

   .. figure:: images/en/fig-12-03-git-rebase-c.png
      :scale: 100

      Fig 12-3

-* Scene 2: change history (merge commits C and D) like the following using one type of time machine.
+* Scene 2: change history (merge commits C and D) like the commit tree below using another type of time machine.

   .. figure:: images/en/fig-12-04-git-rebase-cd.png
      :scale: 100